raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - The crank can perform Swaps faster, but is harder to dial in precisely.
 - Use bombs at opportune times to reshuffle a poor layout!
 - When in doubt, just take a moment to study the board.
 You've got more time than you think!

+# Enhanced Sound Pack

+HEXA comes packed with compressed mono music tracks, to ensure a balance of fidelity and a more manageable download speed.
+For a crisper, stereo quality, please download the *Enhanced Sound Pack*.
+This replaces the in-game audio files with higher-fidelity tracks, at the cost of a larger file size.

+> ⚠️ *Installing the Enhanced Sound Pack is an advanced maneuver!
+If done improperly, it could lead to game crashes, or loss of precious data.
+Please navigate your Playdate's Data Disk responsibly!*

+> 💡 *If your HEXA game file enters an unrecoverable state, please un-install and re-install it from your Playdate directly, in Settings > Games.*

+<a href="https://rae.wtf/hexa/enhanced-sound-pack.zip" class="button">Download the HEXA Enhanced Sound Pack — 26.4 MB</a>

+To install the Enhanced Sound Pack:

+1. Access Data Disk Mode on your Playdate by following [these steps](https://help.play.date/games/sideloading/#data-disk-mode).

+2. Navigate to `Games/Catalog/HEXA.pdx`, and open it.
+(If you're in MacOS, you may need to right-click and select "Show Package Contents".)

+3. Navigate to `audio/music`.
+Replace the files inside with the files contained inside the Enhanced Sound Pack.

+That should be all you need to enjoy top-quality stereo sound!
+Plug in your headphones, and enjoy.

 # Credits